vibrationtoolbox/vibration_toolbox/readme.rst

 ..  #:target: https://coveralls.io/r/vibrationtoolbox/vibration_toolbox

-Joseph C. Slater and Raphael Timbo
+Joseph C. Slater and Raphael Timbó

 This is the translated `Engineering Vibration Toolbox <https://vibrationtoolbox.github.io>`_, originally written for `Matlab <http://www.mathworks.com>`_ ®, but with extra features only for